 How to Generate Leads with LinkedIn: 5 Ways to Connect With Potential Customers

-The point is, social media platforms are fickle, and the social landscape seems to change on an almost daily basis.
+The point is that social media platforms are fickle, and the social landscape seems to change on an almost daily basis.
 One of the few constants has been LinkedIn.

 Think about it: LinkedIn launched in 2003 as a business-oriented social network.
 It was purchased by Microsoft in 2016 and remained a business-oriented social network.
 And today?
-That’s right, it’s still a business-oriented social network with 930 million members.
+That’s right, it’s still a business-oriented social network with one billion members.

 This consistency helps make LinkedIn an excellent tool for lead generation—especially for B2B marketers and salespeople.
 But like all tools, you have to know how to use LinkedIn to find success.

 That’s where I come in.
 Think of me as your wise (so very wise) and handsome (incredibly handsome) LinkedIn lead generation guide.
 Under my expert tutelage, you’ll learn the skills you need to develop a winning lead generation strategy, connect with potential customers, and ultimately, close more deals for your sales team.
 Cool?
 Then let’s do this!

 LinkedIn lead generation is the process of using LinkedIn to find, contact, and nurture high-quality leads for your business.